Christmas in Thailand: How the Country Celebrates the Festive Season

 In Thailand, it’s fair to say that people appreciate gift-wrapping, but this is only if the gifts are indeed exchanged.
 In reality, very few families in Thailand give Christmas presents—not because they don’t want to, but because it’s a custom that doesn’t resonate with many.

-Is Christmas a family holiday in Thailand?
+Is Christmas a Family Holiday in Thailand?

 So, on this day in Thailand, we participate in a significant family reunion where we exchange gifts – it’s the well-known game of give and take, as ethnologists describe it.
 In Asia, aside from Christian families, there isn’t a widespread tradition of large family gatherings during Christmas.
 Notably, there’s no Christmas Eve party, and this is due to a simple reason: December 25th is not a public holiday

-Christmas Characters in Thailand
+Christmas Characters Seen in Thailand

 The fourth implicit rule of Christmas celebration involves the creation of a character to embody the spirit of Christmas.
 In Western culture, various characters fulfill this role, such as Père Noël in France, the American Santa Claus, Saint Nicholas or Christkind in northern Europe, and the Three Kings in Spain, among others.